ahmedmadbouly/ahmedmadbouly.github.io/_posts/2017-8-25-Tic-Tac-Toe-AI.md

 We’ll be working with Tic-Tac-Toe as our demonstration game mainly because of its simplicity.
 It has simple rules, simple actions, and simple ending configurations, which makes it easy to describe it computationally.

 At the end of this post, you should have a working Tic-Tac-Toe game like the one [here]({{site.baseurl}}/projects/tic-tac-toe-ai).
 I'll be focusing entirely on the game representation code and the AI code.
 I’ll not talk about any UI code or any of the tests code, but these are fully commented and easy to understand when read.
-The whole project including the tests is available at [Github](https://github.com/Mostafa-Samir/Tic-Tac-Toe-AI).
+The whole project including the tests is available at [Github].

 The first thing we need to do is to describe and understand the game we want to build.
 We could describe it verbally as follows: